 Monetary donations may be made to honor or memorialize a friend, family member or event.
 Undesignated donations of cash will be used to purchase materials or resources most needed by the library.

 The library does not accept donations of books, movies, magazines, or other items to be circulated as part of the library collection.
 Please use the return bins only for library materials and do not leave materials meant for donation at the library.

 The Library may accept gifts of money to purchase library equipment or furnishings.

-Donations of art objects will be referred to a committee comprised of the Library Director, a Library Manager, and up to three others appointed by the Library Director.
+Donations of art objects will be referred to a committee comprised of the Library Director, and up to three other designees appointed by the Library Director.
 Appropriate professionals may be consulted.
-The Art Committee will evaluate and recommend the acceptance or non-acceptance of objects and gifts of art.
+The Committee will evaluate and recommend the acceptance or non-acceptance of objects and gifts of art.

-The Library will acknowledge final acceptance and conveyance of a donation(s) of an art object after the work of art is in the Library’s physical possession and the Art Committee’s recommendation to accept the donation has been ratified by the appropriate Board.
+The library will acknowledge final acceptance and conveyance of a donation(s) of an art object after the work of art is in the library’s physical possession and the Committee’s recommendation to accept the donation has been ratified by the appropriate Board.

 The general guidelines for acceptance are:

 - The object must be in good condition.